artainmo/DevOps/cloud/README.md

 ### Security and Compliance
 AWS is responsible for the security of the cloud while customers of the security in the cloud.
 The client must for example configure the firewall and IAM in the cloud but also encrypt application data.<br>
 ![Screen Shot 2024-05-18 at 13 20 41](https://github.com/artainmo/DevOps/assets/53705599/124e785e-7b1d-4d03-ac8a-fce1689c7edb)<br>
 AWS is responsible for patching and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.
 Thus both AWS and the customer are responsible for Patch management.
+Similarly, configuration management is a shared responsibility.
+AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.

 A Distributed Denial-of-Service (DDoS) attack on our infrastructure is done by saturating/overwhelming our application server with requests.
 Those high volume requests occur via bots run on servers.<br>
 AWS Shield Standard protects against DDoS attacks, is activated for every AWS customer and is free.<br>